 As an artist and educator, much of my work is site-responsive.
 I like to with both the community from the area my job is based on and use recycled materials from the site too.

 Recently I worked with children from a local primary school to create this beautiful installation of rainbow trees.
 Initially, I asked the children and staff to bring in any non-recyclable plastics they had at home or in school.

 From my experience as a parent, I know the inevitability of finding broken and discarded plastic toys taking up space in cupboards, let alone plastic milk carton tops and other items it is hard to dispose of sustainably.

-When enough plastic had been collected, I sorted it in colour order and drilled holes into some of the pieces to enable the children and myself to attach the plastics to chicken wire.
-Then, I worked with each class on a different coloured tree, using cable ties and wire to connect them.
+When enough plastic had been collected, I sorted it in color order and drilled holes into some of the pieces to enable the children and myself to attach the plastics to chicken wire.
+Then, I worked with each class on a different colored tree, using cable ties and wire to connect them.

 My input depended on the age and ability of the children, with their ages ranging from 5 to 11.
 All in all, it took about two weeks to complete.

 The resulting installation is even better than I had hoped; it is sited on one of the school's perimeter fences, and when the sun is shining it illuminates the plastics, so they almost look like stained glass!